wtcoin/docs-1/source/includes/_objects.md

 }
 ```

-A TXConfidence represents information about the confidence that an unconfirmed Transaction will make it into the next block.
+A TXConfidence represents information about the confidence that an unconfirmed transaction will make it into the next block.
 Typically used as a return object from the [Transaction Confidence Endpoint.](#transaction-confidence-endpoint)

 Attribute | Type | Description
 --------- | ---- | -----------